Yunan0525/Yunan0525.github.io/_pages/about.md

 # Hi, I’m Yunan! 👋

-I’m a PhD candidate in Microbiology and Immunology at the **University of North Carolina at Chapel Hill**, where I study gut microbiome ecology, host–microbe interactions, and microbiome-based interventions.
+I’m a PhD candidate in Microbiology and Immunology at the University of North Carolina at Chapel Hill, where I study gut microbiome ecology, host–microbe interactions, and microbiome-based interventions.

-I was born in **Beijing, China**, and my academic background spans **food science, nutrition, and microbiology**.
+I was born in Beijing, China, and my academic background spans food science, nutrition, and microbiology.
 During my early training, I became fascinated by how trillions of microbes living in our gut silently shape our health.
 This curiosity gradually grew into a passion: understanding the gut microbiome and learning how to modulate it to promote human health.

 With this motivation, my research focuses on strategies such as dietary interventions and live biotherapeutic products that can remodel the gut ecosystem to prevent disease and support healthy aging.
 I am especially interested in how beneficial microbes compete with pathogens, how diet reshapes microbial communities, and how we can engineer microbial consortia to enhance colonization persistence.